DANDROZAVR/static_website_prod_deploy/README.md

 `xcopy images prod\\images /Y` - to copy images from source folder to production we are using *xcopy* powershell utility. /y parameter supresses  confirmation prompt of destination files override.
 `uglifyjs --compress --mangle -o prod/bundle.js -- dist/bundle.js` - to minify js we are using *uglifyjs* utility.
 Input is `dist/bundle.js` and output marked with the -o flag `prod/bundle.js`.
 `postcss src/styles.css > prod/styles.css` - to minify CSS we are using post css.
 Input is `src/styles.css` and output `prod/styles.css`.
-`CALL prepare-html.bat` - calling powershell script which can be found in this repository, we will review it in the next step.
+`CALL prepare-html.bat` - calling powershell script which can be found in this repository, we will review it soon.

+Second script is **deploy**:
+It just simply call `deploy.bat` powershell script which sends our production directory content to server, we will review it in details soon.

 **...This readme is not finished yet...**